negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 >"Leaving aside representation, ornamentation and decoration, art can become *praxis* and *poiesis* on a social scale: the art of living in the city as a work of art.... to city people the urban center is movement, the unpredictable, the possible and encounters.
 For then, it is either 'spontaneous theatre' or nothing."
 (Lefebvre 1996, 172)

-Space as practiced.
-(Crouch: Space-ing)
+Space as practiced

 **Affect**
 "How do we now describe the activity of sensual world-making, and what kind of theory is being built in this way?"
 (Stewart 2010) Deep mapping as attuning to affective atmospheres... "an atmosphere is not an inert context but a force field in which people find themselves.
 It is not an effect of other forces but a lived affect a capacity to affect and to be affected that pushes a present into a composition, an expressivity, the sense of potentiality and event.
 It is an attunement of the senses, of labors, and imaginaries to potential ways of living in or living through things" (Stewart 2010)

-Vignette about alleys, garbage and stories in the mundane.
+**Derive** - the Situationist exercise of drifting about the city and allowing oneself to be pulled by urban geography’s affective contours

 "Attending to atmospheric attunements and trying to figure their significance incites forms of writing and critique that detour into descriptive eddies and attach to trajectories" (Stewart 2010, 452): Vignettes from practice are interspersed throughout the site.
 Constituting the empirics from fieldwork, I cite navigations and encounters from practice in the theory I convey here.